 On this pane you can specify the port for the connection (usually left at default).

 JMRI Simple Server is part of JMRIClient, a method to remotely connecting one JMRI program to another.

 On this pane you can specify the port for the connection (usually left at default).

 This tab sets parameters used in computing routes and speed changes for Warrants and for controlling the events that warranted trains may encounter.

-When an automatically running train encounters a Signal that calls for a speed change, or progress is blocked by occupancy ahead, the speed map table is used to make the necessary speed change.
-Other parameters control the way the speed change is ramped.
+When an automatically running train encounters a Signal aspect that calls for a speed change, the speed map table provides the information of what the speed change should be.
+Other parameters control the way the speed change is made.